-On January 1, 2019, the parties entered into an agreement for the sublease of the office space occupied by NexJ Health Inc. The Company classifies the sublease in accordance with the provisions of IFRS 16 "Leases" and consequently has derecognized right-of-use asset and lease receivable relating to the sublease.
+The sublease agreement between the Company and NexJ Health Inc., effective January 1, 2019 will continue to be in place for the sublease of the office space occupied by NexJ Health Inc. The Company classifies the sublease in accordance with the provisions of IFRS 16 "Leases" and consequently has derecognized right-of-use asset and lease receivable relating to the sublease.
 Right-of-use assets have been measured based on lease payments to be received, discounted using the Company's incremental borrowing rate.